Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com) TLS_AES_256_GCM_SHA384

 • Apparently there's input sanitation

 • The repository and many URLs still say python-gnupg.
+(NOTE: renamed in pypi these days)

 • Because you weren't confused enough already!